Discover your top 5 strengths in 15 min. Trusted by 4M+ test takers.

 How to Find Purpose and Meaning in Your Work?

-We’ve all heard, based on research and surveys, that the number one thing that millennials are looking for in their job is the sense of purpose and meaning.
-Let’s not point fingers only at millennials – who wouldn’t like to find purpose in their job?
-However, purpose or meaning is not something that could be found under a rock, yet inability to find it leaves so many of young people and seasoned professionals unsatisfied with their otherwise great jobs.
+We’ve all heard, based on research and surveys, that the number one thing that millennials are looking for in their job is a sense of purpose and meaning.
+Let’s not point fingers only at millennials, who wouldn’t like to find purpose in their job?
+However, purpose or meaning is not something that could be found under a rock, yet the inability to find it leaves so many young people and seasoned professionals unsatisfied with their otherwise great jobs.

 Think about it – most common professions across the world are not doctors or professors, they are retail salespeople, food servers, and clerks.
 They don’t really sound so uplifting and inspiring to your ear, do they?
 But they do have something in common with professions we typically associate with purposeful jobs – they all exist to help others.

-If you look at the world from this perspective, you can find purpose and meaning in any job or company.
-After all, if the company you’re working for wouldn’t satisfy anyone’s need in the world, it wouldn’t exist anymore, right?
-While there are surely exceptions to the above, the key is to realize that perhaps it’s not about a meaningful-vs-meaningless job per se, but it’s about our perception of it.
+If you look at the world from this perspective, you can find work that fits you and your purpose and meaning in any job or company.
+After all, if the company you’re working for didn’t satisfy anyone’s need in the world, it wouldn’t exist anymore, right?
+While there are surely exceptions to the above, the key is to realize that perhaps it’s not about a meaningful vs. meaningless job per se, but it’s about our perception of it.

-Here 3 ways to find purpose and meaning in your work:
+Here are 3 ways to find purpose and meaning in your work:

 No one says it’s easy to find their life calling, particularly at work.
 But it also doesn’t mean that we have to feel meaningless about the job we do.
 If we change our perspective on what we do and shape it in the way that would leverage our personal strengths, any position can be more meaningful and purposeful.